 Radar Approach Control Facility: A terminal-based facility run by either the military or civil organizations to help aircraft that are landing, taking off, or flying through controlled airspace, using both radar and non-radar equipment.
 Also called RAPCON.

-Registration Number: A government-issued number on the exterior of the aircraft for the purposes of identification.
+Registration or Tail Number: A government-issued number on the exterior of the aircraft for the purposes of identification.

 Report Time: The time that the aircraft’s crew must arrive at the airport to prepare for the flight, usually anywhere from half an hour to an hour before the passengers are due to board.